MerveErdogan/language-time/README.md

 This study aims to look at the language effect on time by comparing durations of integers and decimals.
 Integers are used more frequently than decimals in daily life.
-Different tones of a color is discriminated more if there are words for different shades of that color in the language of subjects.
-Is there a similar mechanism for time perception?
+Just like different tones of a color being discriminated more if there are words for different shades of that color in the language of subjects, there can be a similar language effect on time perception. \
+Participants are asked to reproduce certain durations including decimals and integers.
+Duration of integers are expected to be reproduced more accurately.